aws-samples/aws-lambda-zombie-workshop/README.md

 * As you'll see throughout this workshop, we will leverage separate Lambda functions to pre-process data before sending standardized/formatted requests to the /zombie/message resource.
 This allows us to-reuse the existing DynamoDB logic sitting behind the /zombie/message resource rather than writing multiple separate functions that all interact with DynamoDB individually.
 As messages come in to your Twilio number, the Twilio webhook forwards them with HTTP POST requests to your /zombie/twilio resource, which will be integrated with a backend pre-processing Lambda function.
 This pre-processing function will strip apart the Twilio payload and format it before making a signed SigV4 HTTPS POST to your /zombie/message service which requires IAM authorization in order to be invoked.

 12\.
 Click **Create a Lambda function** and select the blueprint titled **Blank Function** as we will be creating a brand new function.

+* Select the US-East-1 Region for your new function
+* Assign the existing **[Your stack name]-ZombieLabLambdaRole...** Execution Role - For simplicity we are reusing the same Lambda role for our functions.
-Click **Next** to skip through the Configure Triggers screen.
+* Click **Next** to move to the Lambda Configuration screen.

 13\.
 Create a name for the function, such as **"[Your CloudFormation stack name]-TwilioProcessing"**.
-Set the "Runtime" as **Node.js 4.3**.
+Set the "Runtime" as **Node.js 8.10**.
 In the source code found on Github, open the **TwilioProcessing.js** file found inside the **/Twilio** folder.
 Delete the sample code in the Lambda console editor and replace it with the entire contents from your TwilioProcessing.js file.
 Once you have copied the code into Lambda, scroll down to [line 8](/Twilio/TwilioProcessing.js#L8) in the code where the **API** variable is declared. **API.endpoint** should show a value of "INSERT YOUR API GATEWAY URL HERE INCLUDING THE HTTPS://".
 Please replace this string with the fully qualified domain name (FQDN) of the URL for your **/zombie/message** POST method found in API Gateway.
 For example, it should look something like "https://xxxxxxxx.execute-api.us-west-2.amazonaws.com".

-You should also fill in the region code in the variable **API.region**.
-This should be the region where you launched CloudFormation.

 Next, you will also copy in the name of your DynamoDB **Users** table that was created for you.
 This should be named as **[Your CloudFormation Stack Name]-users"**.
 You should copy this table name into the **table** variable in your Lambda code.
 You will also need to copy in the name of your "phoneindex" (this is an index that was created on the DynamoDB table to assist with querying).
 These attributes can be found in the Outputs section in CloudFormation.
 You should be copying the values for **DynamoDBUsersTableName** and **DynamoDBUsersPhoneIndex** from CloudFormation.

-* Some of the functions in this workshop were originally authored for Nodejs 0.10 but are still capable of running in the Node4.3 runtimes +.
-The workshop will soon be upgraded to use the latest Nodejs runtime that is supported by Lambda.

-14\.
-After you have copied the code into the Lambda inline code console and modified the variables, scroll down to the **Lambda function handler and role** section. **Choose an existing role** should be selected from the dropdown.
-Then for the existing **role**, select the role that looks like **[Your stack name]-ZombieLabLambdaRole...**.
-For simplicity we are reusing the same Lambda role for our functions.

-15\.
-Under "Advancted settings", set the **Timeout** field to 30 seconds and keep all the rest of the defaults set.
-Then click **Next** and then **Create function** on the Review page to create your Lambda function.
+Under "Advanced settings", set the **Timeout** field to 30 seconds and keep all the rest of the defaults set.

+Then click **Save** on the upper right of the page to create your Lambda function.

 * You have just created a Lambda function that is integrated as the backend for your /zombie/twilio resource POST method.
 The function converts the parameters to the correct format for our Chat Service including a conversion to JSON format, and makes an HTTPS POST request to the /zombie/message Chat Service resource.
 That endpoint will take care of inserting the data into the DynamoDB messages table.

-16\.
+15\.
 Now that you have created the TwilioProcessing function, you need to connect it to the **POST** method for your /zombie/twilio endpoint.
 Navigate back to the API Gateway console and select the **POST** method for your **/zombie/twilio** resource.

 17\.
 On the **Method Execution** screen for the "POST" method, the "Integration Request" box should show a type of **MOCK** for your /twilio resource.